Victor Negrescu

-Victor Negrescu (born 17 August 1985) is a Romanian politician of the Social Democratic Party (PSD).
+Victor Negrescu (Note: /ro/) (born 17 August 1985) is a Romanian politician of the Social Democratic Party (PSD).
 He is a Member of European Parliament and he was Minister Delegate for European Affairs in the government of Romania between 2017 and 2018.
 Since 2007, he is the president and national coordinator of the Romanian network of PES activists.

 Political career

 Member of the European Parliament (2014–2017; since 2020)

 Victor Negrescu was born in 1985 in Alba Iulia into the family of diplomat Ion Negrescu, who was Romania's consul in Brussels, which is why Victor completed his pre-university studies there.

 Between 2014 and 2017, Negrescu was a Member of the European Parliament.
 As an MEP, he was a member of the Progressive Alliance of Socialists and Democrats.
 In the European Parliament he served as member of the Committee on Budgets and as substitute member of both the Committee on Industry, Research and Energy and the Committee on Legal Affairs.
 On the latter, he was the Parliament's rapporteur on the establishment of the European Public Prosecutor's Office (EPPO).

 In addition to his committee assignments, he was also a board member of EU40, the network of young Members of the European Parliament, as well as the coordinator of S&D40, the network of the young S&D MEPs in the European Parliament.

 During his three-year period as an MEP, Negrescu participated in 94% of the roll-call votes, with 96% of loyalty to his political group, the Progressive Alliance of Socialists and Democrats, and 97% of loyalty to his national party in Romania, the Social Democratic Party.
 During this period he was also responsible for 16 reports and 9 opinions as shadow rapporteur, and was the author of amendments to 108 reports.

 As a member of the European Parliament, Negrescu sought to promote the Romanian IT sector and IT entrepreneurs, as well as to contribute to the development of the European digital sector.
 In his view, internet can become a tool to combat social exclusion, promote equal opportunities and social justice.
 In 2015, together with EU40, he hosted an exhibition called “Backstage with Europe’s Creators” in the European Parliament.

 He initiated several EU-funded pilot projects worth more than 8 million EUR for the Romanian research industry and for the development of the IT sector, as well as a pilot project which allocates 1 million EUR to enable access to health care in rural areas.

 One of his main stated goals as an MEP was supporting youth in the EU, through initiatives to combat unemployment, ensure job creation, access to culture and European funds.
 His work was focused not only on students, but also on young entrepreneurs and researchers.

 Negrescu was one of the MEPs involved in the mobilization of European funds to support redundant European workers in several countries.